kube-burner/kube-burner/README.md

 Apart from prometheus metrics collection, `kube-burner` allows to get further metrics using other mechanisms or data sources such as the own kubernetes API, these mechanisms are called measurements.
-Measurements are enabled by the measurements section of the configuration file.
-This section contains a list of measurements and their options.
+Measurements are enabled in the measurements section of the configuration file.
+This section contains a list of measurements with their options.
-All measurements support the __esIndex__ option that configures the ES index where metrics will be indexed.
 'kube-burner' supports the following measurements so far:

+#### Pod latency

-* pod-latency: It collects latencies from the different pod startup phases, these **latency metrics are in ms**.
+Collects latencies from the different pod startup phases, these **latency metrics are in ms**.
 Can be enabled with:

 ```yaml
     measurements: